Dewsbury Rams: 1888–1897: Dewsbury and Savile Cricket and Football Club

 Crown Flatt was rapidly gaining the reputation as one of the best-equipped ground in Yorkshire.
 This was further enhanced when the club purchased the famous "Noah's Ark" stand at a cost of £250.
 In 1888, the club amalgamated with Savile Cricket Club and United Clerks' Cricket Club to form Dewsbury and Savile Cricket and Football Club.

 After the 1890-91 season, Dewsbury along with other Yorkshire Senior clubs Batley, Bradford, Brighouse, Halifax, Huddersfield, Hull, Hunslet, Leeds, Liversedge, Manningham and Wakefield decided that they wanted their own county league starting in 1891 along the lines of a similar competition that had been played in Lancashire.
 The clubs wanted full control of the league but the Yorkshire Rugby Football Union would not sanction the competition as it meant giving up control of rugby football to the senior clubs.

 The Yorkshire Senior Competition was formed in 1892 and Dewsbury immediately became members.
 They made their Senior Competition début at Liversedge on 10 September 1892, Dewsbury were beaten 2–10.
 The club struggled and finished in the bottom three due to financial problems.
 The arrival of competitive leagues meant that attendances were increasing connected to on-field success.
 Dewsbury failed to adapt to the new era: attendances from then onwards topped 2,000 only on rare occasions.

 By 1895, Dewsbury were sporting blue and white.
 At the famous meeting at the George Hotel in Huddersfield, Dewsbury were the only members of the Yorkshire Senior Competition not to resign from the Rugby Football Union instead requesting permission to consult further.
 At a special meeting convened at the King's Arms Hotel, Market Place, on 2 September, they elected to remain in the Senior Competition.
 It was not a popular decision.
 A local journalist reported that 'there wasn't a single supporter who wouldn't say "Let us have the Northern Union and the sooner the better".'
 Dewsbury marginally improved their position in the league to 10th.
-Next season however they were back at the bottom.
+Next season, however they were back at the bottom.

 On 22 November 1897, the General Committee of Dewsbury and Savile Cricket and Football Club elected to abandon rugby union with immediate effect.
 Of the 12 league matches contested by the club that season, all but one – and that a draw – were lost.
 In reply to the 156 points conceded, the team registered just two tries.
 The 0–5 loss to Otley on 13 November 1897 was the final rugby union game played at Crown Flatt.
 By the time of its demise, the football section had contested more than 500 matches.
-They withdrew from the league concentrating on soccer instead.
+They withdrew from the league concentrating on football instead.